maribelduran/image-search-abstraction-layer/README.md

 # Image Search Abstraction Layer :camera:

 This service accepts a search string as a parameter and will return a set of images relating to the given search string.
-The response includes the images URLs, alt text and page urls.
+The JSON response includes the image's URL, alt text, thumbnail link, and context link.
 You can also get a list of the most recently submitted search strings.

 You can test it at https://img-search-layer-microsrvc.herokuapp.com